Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 They run by gravity fed.

-It can be setup outside with hot water heating radiators inside the home.
+It can be setup outside with hot water heating you hot tub or radiators inside the home or even your hotwater cylinder all free.

-Costing not much more than a load of gum firewood to purchase, this unit heats a lot of homes around the world including NZ.
+Costing not much more than a load of gum firewood to purchase this unit, will heat everything you ever needed heated.

 Whatever you pay in heating over the winter months maybe, $700.00